-A petition must be submitted to the School of Graduate Studies no later than March 20 to ensure students can be entered into the Commencement database, can register online for the ceremony (a separate process that must be completed by the student by April 1), and will be able to purchase regalia and receive Commencement tickets.
-PhD students are also required to submit the Notification for scheduling the final oral exam with this petition.
+To march in May Commencement, students graduating in August must contact the Commencement Office (jessie.rudolph@case.edu) by March 20 to ensure that they can be entered into the Commencement database, can register online for the ceremony (a separate process that must be completed by the student by April 1), and will be able to purchase regalia and receive Commencement tickets.
+PhD students are also required to submit the Notification for scheduling the final defense/oral exam with this petition.
 Names of students who participate in Commencement through this petition will not appear in the current year's Commencement book and will instead appear in the following year's publication.